 The restaurant extends to approximately 433.6 sqm (4,670 sqft) and includes an outside seating area, entrance hall, reception and a seating area in what was originally the open court yard of the forge.
 This can accommodate 50 diners and incorporates a flag stone floor, feature stone walls, three Velux windows, a feature glass wall, a pine panel ceiling and virgin American pine rafters.
 Located off this internal courtyard is the old stable which can operate as a private function room that can accommodate 10 diners and is accessed by a split door.

 This internal courtyard also links through to a central corridor which leads to the original forge which has seating for 44 diners and is finished with a tiled floor, feature stone wall, pine panel ceiling with exposed beams and the trademark curved window.
 The ladies and gents WC and rear store/utility room are also accessed off this corridor.

 There is an extension to the rear of the forge which contains the kitchen and cold room (full details of all equipment available on request).
 Above the kitchen and utility area is another store and two offices which could be converted into living accommodation, subject to the relevant planning permission being obtained.
 The Forge restaurant is 17 years in business and is well established in north Leinster / Ulster and far beyond.
-It is currently included in the Michelin Red Book and has been for the past 15 years, presenting it ...
+It is currently included in the Michelin Red Book and has ...